dchesterton/go-service/README.md

 # Go Service
-A small Go (golang) library for handling failing external services and load balancing across services.
+A small Go (golang) library for handling failing services and load balancing across services.

-If you use more than 1 service to provide the same functionality, this library might be for you.

 ## Using backups